nodeca/multimath/README.md

 > Core to create fast image math in WebAssembly and JS.

-`multimath` simplifies creation of small CPU-intensive webassembly modules with fallback to javascript implementations.
+`multimath` simplifies creation of small CPU-intensive webassembly modules with fallback to JavaScript implementations.

 - It cares about modules init, memory management and other things.
 - Has built-in helpers to write webassembly code without additional runtimes.
 - Use shared memory to chain webassembly calls without memory copy.

-Built-in functions (curently - unsharp mask) avalable as example for your extensions.
+Built-in functions (curently - unsharp mask) are available as examples for your extensions.